Rape

 The rate of reporting, prosecuting and convicting for rape varies between jurisdictions.
 Internationally, the incidence of rapes recorded by the police during 2008 ranged, per 100,000 people, from 0.2 in Azerbaijan to 92.9 in Botswana with 6.3 in Lithuania as the median.
-Worldwide, sexual violence, including rape, is primarily committed by males against females.
-Rape by strangers is usually less common than rape by people the victim knows, and male-on-male and female-on-female prison rapes are common and may be the least reported forms of rape.
+Worldwide, reported instances of sexual violence, including rape, are primarily committed by males against females.
+Rape by strangers is usually less common than rape by people the victim knows, and male-on-male prison rapes are common and may be the least reported forms of rape.

 Widespread and systematic rape (e.g., war rape) and sexual slavery can occur during international conflict.
 These practices are crimes against humanity and war crimes.
 Rape is also recognized as an element of the crime of genocide when committed with the intent to destroy, in whole or in part, a targeted ethnic group.

 People who have been raped can be traumatized and develop post-traumatic stress disorder.
-Serious injuries can result along with the risk of pregnancy and sexually transmitted infections.
+Serious injuries can result along with the risk of sexually transmitted infections.
+Female victims face the additional risk of pregnancy.
 A person may face violence or threats from the rapist, and, sometimes, from the victim's family and relatives.